mmerabet42/ft_lexiq/README.md

 ## Adding rules

-As told earlier with the concept of rules, we can add rules by ourselves, and this is done with the RGX_ADD flag
+As told earlier with the concept of rules, we can add rules by ourselves, and this can be done with various ways.

+#### RGX_ADD
 ```C
 ft_regex(RGX_ADD, "three_char_word", "?[@^w]*[@word=3]?[@$w]", NULL)
 ```